awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 _\*The official Battlesnake platform runs in us-west-2.
 Selecting this region will provide you with the lowest latency_

+On the stack creation page you can optionnaly:
+ * customize your snake's appearance (color, head, tail)
+ * change the instance type for training and inference
+ * select the training method: MXNet or RLLib (faster)

-Customize your snake's appearance (color, head, tail) or leave the default values and scroll down at the end of the page.
+Once done scroll down at the end of the page.
 Then check all permissions:

 ![Accept Permissions](images/create-stack.png "Permission checkboxes")